ment-labs/mailchannels-worker-rails/README.md

     }
     ```

-    Ensure to replace "YOUR_WORKER_URL" with the actual path where the worker is deployed, and "YOUR_API_KEY" with the generated API Key stored in the worker environment variables.
+    Ensure to replace `YOUR_WORKER_URL` with the actual path where the worker is deployed, and `YOUR_API_KEY` with the generated API Key stored in the worker environment variables.

     Remember to store the API Key in a secure location, such as [Rails Credentials](https://guides.rubyonrails.org/security.html#custom-credentials) or secret environment variables.